zerosense61/oAuth/README.md

 Todo:
  1. Remove the useless logging shit

-If you're using this please consider donating to my ETH wallet:
+If you're using this, please consider donating to my ETH wallet:
    0xF95DcE4743b4D0d69184f55af30fF6df2D97357a